alrikkk/Claire.ai-Personal-Digital-Agronomist/README.md

 # Claire.ai — Personal Digital Agronomist

+** Undergoing an update , but the current link is the previous version.

 **Claire.ai** is an enterprise-grade digital agriculture platform that gives every farmer access to the kind of AI, satellite, and analytics tooling normally reserved for large agribusinesses — live field insights, AI crop pathology scanning, satellite/soil analytics, yield tracking, and a natural-language farming assistant, all in one dashboard.

 **🔗 Live app:** [claire-ai-45340676165.asia-southeast1.run.app](https://claire-ai-45340676165.asia-southeast1.run.app/)